taskbase/open-taskpool/README.md

 Obviously, you can also generate your own `taskpool.db` 😎.

-To overwrite the per default available DB in the image, place the `taskpool.db` file inside the root of this repository and uncomment the
+To overwrite the default database in the image, place the `taskpool.db` file inside the root of this repository and uncomment the
 `TASKPOOL_DB_PATH` environment variable inside the `docker-compose.yml` file and make sure it's pointing to the correct file.

 ### How to generate your own exercises